aadilmallick/my-notes-docusaurus/docs/machine-learning/01-ML-fundamentals.md

 #### Standard scaling

+Standard scaling fits features to a normal distribution, making each feature have a mean $\mu=0$ and a standard deviation $\sigma=1$

+The formula for standard scaling is this, where you subtract the mean from each feature value, and then divide that by the standard deviation.

+$$\frac{x - \mu}{\sigma}$$
+This results in each scaled feature having a mean = 0 and standard deviation = 1.

+> [!NOTE]
+> This is the exact same thing as the Z-score.
+It returns the z-score of each feature value, about how many standard deviations the observation is from the mean.

 > [!WARNING]
 > If you try to calculate the coefficient of variation on standard scaled data, then you will get an error because standard scaled data always has a mean = 0 and variance = 1, thus 1 / 0 nets you undefined.